lsst-dm/prompt_processing/doc/playbook.rst

 * There are also five optional parameters:

-  * IMAGE_TIMEOUT: timeout in seconds to wait for raw image, default 50 sec.
+  * IMAGE_TIMEOUT: timeout in seconds to wait after expected script completion for raw image arrival, default 20 sec.
   * LOCAL_REPOS: absolute path (in the container) where local repos are created, default ``/tmp``.
   * USER_APDB: database user for the APDB, default "postgres"
   * USER_REGISTRY: database user for the registry database, default "postgres"